ZetaPossibly/Bespoke-Client/README.md

 > - Extending ability to be able to see more information and stay aware of your surroundings
 > - Flight path vectoras
 > - Target disgnator boxes
-- Integration with other scripts
+- Integration with other scripts, modified and improved.
+Integrated with the UI and extended customisability/
-> - Autothrottle Integration + keybinds for control
+> - Modifiedd Autothrottle Integration + keybinds for mouseless control
-> - Slew mode integration with customisable keybings
+> - Slew mode integration
 > - Aircraft Fuel
 ... and so much more to create the best one stop shop for every GeoFS player, regardless of what they are doing.